-County Name

-This form must be dated a with additional information - - his form may

-Participant r's Name Case ID#:

-Outcome P lan Reference #: N Month Being Monitored/

-Work Ver Has the Asse rification essment of Strengths and No eeds (DSS-5298) be een completed

-timely in evaluating the participant(s)?

-List all open components, scheduled how ars, completed hour rs and weeks keye ed in NC FAST fo or the month be ing monitored.

-Component Scheduled Hours Completed Hours Federal Excused Hours Holiday Hours Total Hrs for Component
+County Na me □ All Required Elements Present□ Problems Noted This form must be dated a with additional information his form may Participant t's Name Case ID#: Outcome P lan Reference #: N Ionth Being Monitored/ Work Ver rification essment of Strengths and No eeds (DSS-5298) bo een completed aluating the participant(s)? ☐ Yes ☐ No List all open components, scheduled ho urs, completed hou rs and weeks keye ed in NC FAST fo or the month be ing monitored.
+Component Scheduled Hours Completed Hours Federal Excused Hours Holiday Hours Total Hrs for Component 1.
+2. 3.

-1.

-2.

-3.

 Does the act ivity meet the definition of the component cod e keyed?
-[NC ☐ Yes ☐ No

-e meet work participation ra ate? ☐ Yes ☐ No
+[NC ☐ Yes ☐ No e meet work participation r ate? ☐ Yes ☐ No

-If holiday hours were granted, are they correctly based on the day and the time missed? □Not Applicable □ Yes □ No If federal excused hours were granted, are they correct based on the day and time missed? □Not Applicable □ Yes □ No Are all completed hours keyed in NC FAST correctly verified by time cards and/ or attendance reports in the record? ☐ Yes ☐ No Does the MRA/Outcome plan reflect the activities keyed? □ Yes □ No Did the participant complete the MRA/Outcome plan activities? □ Yes □ No Was the check issued within 3 days of receiving supporting documentation? □ Yes □ No Was good cause established for not completing the MRA/Outcome Plan activities? □Not Applicable □ Yes □ No Was the check held based on non-compliance with the stated MRA/Outcome Plan activities? □ Yes □ No If No, why?
-For the Monitoring Month, Projected employment hours are documented by at least two-week check stubs or other employer- □Not Applicable □ Yes □ No generated documentation of hours worked?Is the calculation correct? □Not Applicable □ Yes □ No , "FLSA" calculation of hours on file for AW and/or CS 1.
+If holiday hours were granted, are they correctly based on the day and the time missed? □Not Applicable □ Yes □ No If federal excused hours were granted, are they correct based on the day and time missed? □Not Applicable □ Yes □ No Are all completed hours keyed in NC FAST correctly verified by time cards and/ or attendance reports in the record? ☐ Yes ☐ No Does the MRA/Outcome plan reflect the activities keyed? ☐ Yes ☐ No Did the participant complete the MRA/Outcome plan activities? □ Yes □ No Was the check issued within 3 days of receiving supporting documentation? □ Yes □ No Was good cause established for not completing the MRA/Outcome Plan activities? □Not Applicable □ Yes □ No Was the check held based on non-compliance with the stated MRA/Outcome Plan activities? □ Yes □ No If No, why?
+For the Monitoring Month, Projected employment hours are documented by at least two-week check stubs or other employer- □Not Applicable □ Yes □ No generated documentation of hours worked?Is the calculation correct? □Not Applicable □ Yes □ No 1 "FLSA" calculation of hours on file for AW and/or CS 1.
 Is calculation correct? □Not Applicable □ Yes □ No □Not Applicable

-2. Did the individual exceed the nur FLSA calculation: mber of hours permitted by ☐ Yes ☐ No
+2. Did the individual exc FLSA calculation: eed the number of hours permitted by ☐ Yes ☐ No

-If the Job Search (JS) component is scheregister for work with ESC before beginn If the JS hours are keyed as countable, we four consecutive weeks?
-For every four consecutive weeks of Job conduct one random check as required.
-For vocational training, GED/HS, skill training, employment, education directly related to employment, is unsupervised study time supported by a as the reporting limited to Search, did the worker education directly related to byment, secondary school or □Not Applicable □ Yes □ No
+If the Job Search (JS) comporregister for work with ESC be If the JS hours are keyed as confour consecutive weeks?
+For every four consecutive we conduct one random check as For vocational training, GED/HS, ski employment, education directly related GED, is unsupervised study time supplied. ountable, was the reporting limited to eeks of Job Search, did the worker □Not Applicable □ Yes □ No

+institution?

-institution? □ All Required Elements present
+☐ All Required Elements present

 □ Problems noted:

-Required signa atures
+Required sign atures

+required sign urur to

 Program Manager/Supervisor Date

 Monitor Date